 Blauer Lichterglanz (blue blaze of light) Potsdam City Christmas Market

 At this Christmas market in Potsdam’s city center, visitors will delight in arts, crafts, and Brandenburg’s culinary offerings, as well as an open air ice skating rink.
 Bring your kids to the Märchenbühne for fairy tales and interactive games.
 Round things out with a stroll through picturesque downtown Potsdam with its cafés, restaurants, boutiques, galleries, and perhaps a Christmas concert at the Nicholaikirche.

 Christmas Markets in Dresden

 Founded in 1434, this Dresden Christmas market is one of the oldest in Germany and the place to come for Saxon delicacies like the famous Dresdener Stollen, a fruitcake from which this market gets its name.
-Located only 10 minutes from the sumptuous Zwinger Palace, prominent features of this market include a marvelous 14-meter Christmas pyramid, a fairytale castle which is also an Advent calendar, and an impressive 20-meter Christmas tree at the market center.
+Located only a few minutes from the sumptuous Zwinger Palace or the Semperoper, prominent features of this market include a marvelous 14-meter Christmas pyramid, a fairytale castle which is also an Advent calendar, and an impressive 20-meter Christmas tree at the market center.
 While you’re perusing the wooden ornaments, Christmas candle pyramids, and nutcrackers in the market stalls, be sure to also look up, because the roofs of the stalls are specially decorated with themes of Christmas and Dresden history.

 Christmas Markets in Leipzig